Bespoke marriages and civil partnerships

-It is important to note that our registrar celebrants are trained to officiate at marriage ceremonies and are registered with the General Register Office.
+It is important to note that our registrar celebrants are trained to officiate at marriage and civil partnership ceremonies and are registered with the General Register Office.

-You will only be legally married if you have gone through the process of giving notice and having a legal ceremony.
+You will only be legally married or civil partnered if you have gone through the process of giving notice and having a legal ceremony.
 This can only be done through the registration service or a registered religious building.

-You can only be legally married by a registrar celebrant in a civil ceremony (other than a religious wedding in a church, chapel or other registered religious building).
-A civil ceremony will include the statutory and contracting words required under marriage law in the presence of two or more witnesses and requires signing of the marriage register.
+You can only be legally married or civil partnered by a registrar celebrant in a civil ceremony (or through a religious ceremony in a church, chapel or other registered religious building).
+A civil marriage ceremony will include the statutory and contracting words required under marriage law in the presence of two or more witnesses and requires signing of the marriage schedule.

 An independent celebrant can conduct all non-legally binding ceremonies such as funerals or renewal of vows, as well as undertake celebration of marriage ceremonies.
 However, any celebration of marriage they undertake will not be legally binding and you will not be legally married.